mattybwoy/We-Bare-Bears-Soundboard/README.md

 - Theme song now played when clicked on main heading
 - Individual soundbites added to main buttons
 - Extra soundbites added, random soundbite played when button is pressed
+- App can now be adjusted to accomodate for various screen sizes

 ## Improvements
 Nothing!!!!